b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 Polish) the inflation in Poland over the period 2020-2024 was: 3.4%, 5.1%, 14.4%, 11.4%, and 3.6%.
 If on December 31, 2019 my monthly salary was $10,000
-(I wished) then how much I would have to earn in January 2025 to be able to buy the same amount of goods like on that date?
+(I wished) then how much I would have to earn in January 2025 to be able to buy the same amount of goods like in 2019?

 ### Question 3 {#sec:compound_interest_problem_q3}

 Imagine that on January 1, 2020 I opened a bank deposit for 5 years with a yearly interest rate of 6%.
-Given the inflation rates from the question 2 would I make any real profit on January 2, 2025?
+Given the inflation rates from the question 2 would I make any real profit on January 1, 2025?

 ## Solution {#sec:compound_interest_solution}